-WWF Volunteer Programme - what's it all about?
+WWF Volunteer Internship Programme - what's it all about?

 Overall, WWF wants to provide you with an insight into the world of conservation work on the ground, in the field.
-In doing so it hopes and believes that you will be inspired and motivated by what you see and what you do, and that you will carry this through the rest of your life.
+This could be an assignment with a WWF project in an extremely rural and isolated community or it could be with a local WWF office combining visits to the field.
+Whatever the context, WWF hopes and believes that you will be inspired and motivated by what you see and what you do, and that you will carry this through the rest of your life.

 What work will be done?

-An example of such a Project is the establishment of a new protected area where you'll be involved with a range of activities such as the collection of field data, consultations with local communities, building infrastructure support.
+An example of such a project could be the establishment of a new protected area where you'll be involved with a range of activities such as the collection of field data, consultations with local communities, building infrastructure support.

 What is wanted in return

-The volunteer programme is designed to have an impact far beyond the individual young people who are directly involved.
+The volunteer/internship programme is designed to have an impact far beyond the individual young people who are directly involved.

 If selected, you will be asked to create compelling stories, pictures and possibly videos and other digital communications about your experiences.